PDrifting/CBookDraft/book.markdown

 Marks the end of a transmission or communication session.
 It is typically employed to signal that the data transmission has been completed, and no more data will be sent.

+#### ENQ (05|05)

+Used to request a response from the receiving device, essentially asking "Are you there?" or "Are you ready?"
+The receiving terminal is expected to reply with an ACK character, indicating it is ready to receive further data.

+#### ACK (06|06)

+Acknowledges a successful receipt of a message or data packet.
+When a device receives an ACK, it indicates that the previous transmission was received correctly and that the sender can proceed with sending the next piece of data.

+#### BEL (07|07)

+It prompts the terminal to produce a sound, drawing the user's attention to an event or alert.
+This character is particularly useful for signaling errors, warnings, or the need for user input in text-based interfaces.

+#### BS (08|08)

+Signals to move the cursor one position backward, effectively deleting the previous character in a text stream.
+When the BS character is encountered in a terminal, it instructs the terminal to erase the character immediately to the left of the cursor position.
+If at the beginning of a line, nothing happens, and the cursor remains at the current position.

+#### HT (09|09)

+Jumps the cursor to the next tab stop, which is a predefined horizontal position in the text.
+The specific positions of tab stops can vary depending on the terminal or application settings, but they are commonly set at intervals of every 8 characters.

+#### LF (0A|10)

+Moves the cursor down to the next line without returning to the beginning of the current line.
+It is commonly used in Unix-based systems to signify the end of a line of text.

+#### VT (0B|11)

+Tells the cursor to move to the next vertical tab stop.
+It can be used in terminals to align text in columns or to create space between lines, to advance to the end of a page, or even to tab between fields depending on how it is established in settings.
+This control character has been used for various functions depending on if it is sent to a printing device, used in software, or a terminal for a specific, but not always clear purpose.
+The medical community, for instance, with several protocols has used it as a record terminator.